 Questions 4 and 5 (What do I have to do to meet these goals?
 And what can I do to overcome any hurdles on the way?) are far more difficult to answer.
 Probably you won’t find plausible answers.
-However, even to reflect on your hurdles and how to avoid them is already an effective exercise.
+However, even reflecting on your hurdles and how to avoid them is already an effective exercise.
 It will bring up material to discuss with your supervisor.
 Trying to stay ahead of the problem is a very rewarding exercise during your PhD but also in your working career later.
-To think about these questions will avoid wasting time and effort.
-In the end if will help you to get your PhD successfully and in time!
+Thinking about these questions will avoid wasting time and effort.
+In the end, it will help you to get your PhD successfully and in time!

-The more you are honest with your self when answering the questions, the more they will help you!
+The more you answer the questions honestly, the more they will help you!
 So please do: fill in that monthly progress monitor.